Welcome to Community College of Philadelphia

 September 3, 2020

 This year’s honorees were selected by an advisory board of 16, led by Judge Nelson Diaz and a new co-chair, PECO President and CEO, Michael Innocenzo.
 Honoress are selected for their leadership in the nonprofit, public service, health, education and business sectors.
-AL DÍA’s virtual 2020 Hispanic Heritage Awards ceremony will take place on Oct.
+AL DÍA’s virtual 2020 Hispanic Heritage Awards ceremony took place on Oct.
 7.

 Dr. Generals Receives Innovation in Education Award